Inverters - A brief introduction

 There are two types of off-grid inverters on the market:

 'Sine wave' inverters - such as the Victron Phonenix that we sell - will give a waveform that is very close to that produced by the national grid.
 In fact, it's usually even cleaner than mains electricity!
 These inverters can run almost any mains appliance (although do read on to see of some possible pitfalls!).

 'Modified Sine Wave' inverters tend to be considerably cheaper than true sine wave inverters.
 However, instead of creating a complex pure sine wave, they simply switch the power on and off, giving more of a square waveform (or 'modified sine wave' as they would have it - pretty mangled sine wave if you ask me).
-The Silverline inverters we sell are of this type.

 Which type of inverter do I need?